Mr. Locksmith Warns Consumers of Locksmith Scammers

-VANCOUVER, BC- Terry Whin-Yates and Mr. Locksmith is warning Consumers in the Vancouver area are warned to beware of individuals posing as locksmiths who perform unnecessary work or charge exorbitant un-locking fees.
+VANCOUVER, BC- Terry Whin-Yates and Mr. Locksmith warned Consumers in the Vancouver area to beware of locksmith scammers who perform unnecessary work or charge exorbitant un-locking fees.
 The Associated Locksmiths of America, Inc. (ALOA), an international association of locksmith and physical security professionals, recently issued an official warning for many cities in North America area.

 “These companies manipulate listings and quote $15 prices and 15 minute response time.
 The victims frequently are calling out-of-province or Canada operations that are not locksmith companies at all.
 The consumer is quoted a reasonable price over the phone, but when a person posing as a locksmith finishes the job, the victim is charged a considerable amount more for unnecessary and sub-standard work”.